How to visit Mijas Pueblo (Andalucia, Spain)

 Tours to Mijas Pueblo

-There are many tours to Mijas Pueblo, here are a few that come highly recommended.
+There are many tours to Mijas Pueblo, here are a few that come highly recommended (by me & others).

 ⭐️ Group Walking Tour of Mijas – this tour meets outside the tourist information office (requires pre-booking) and takes in the main sites of Mijas Pueblo on foot.